-A walk in the Italian romantism: discover by foot the most iconic Villas of the Italian lake region!
+A walking holiday in Italy: discover the most iconic Villas of the Italian lake region!

-These Villas are must-see when enjoying a walking tour in the Italy's lake district!
+These Villas are must-see when enjoying a walking tour in the Italian lake region

 The Villa Carlotta